BrahianVT/Orders/README.md

 The courier should arrive randomly between 2-6 seconds later.
 The courier should instantly pick up the order upon arrival.The courier should instantly deliver it.

 ## Orders
-Orders must be parse from the file and ingested into your system 2 ordes per second.
+Orders must be parse from the file and ingested into your system 2 orders per second.
 ```
 {
 "id": "0ff534a7-a7c4-48ad-b6ec-7632e36af950",